jh3y/driveway/README.md

 It is developed using `gulp`, `stylus` and `jade`.

 ## just give me it
 If you just want a copy of `driveway` identical to what was used in the blog post I wrote about pure CSS masonry layouts fit with vendor prefixing.
-You'll be best served looking in the `dist` folder for `driveway.blog.css`.
+You'll be best served looking in the `dist` folder.

 ## developing
 ### prerequisites